eshnd/cconsole/README.md

 # cshell
-C shell for quick code testing
+C shell for quick code testing.
+Written by Eshaan Desh.
 # How it works
 You start in a main function and can write code in short snippets like the Python shell.
 # How to install